headnet/collective.portletmetadata/README.rst

 Out of the box the product provides the following features:

-* Possibility for creating local portlets, i.e. portlets that will not be inherited eventhough child settings imply so.
+* Possibility for creating local portlets, i.e. portlets that will not be inherited even though child settings imply so.
 * Possibility for adding a CSS class for a portlet assignment.
 These are defined in the controlpanel (stored in registry).
 * Possibility for excluding a portlet from being indexed by Google.